janphkre/MCL-Mindstorms/README.md

 In addition a few [SVG maps](/maps) for example environments included.
 A model created with the Lego Digital Designer and instructions to rebuild that model can be found in [LEGO instructions](/LEGO_instructions).
+A documentation of the implementation and a user manual can be found in the [documentation](/documentation) directory.
+Both documents are written in german.

 ####Authors:
 Arno v.
 Borries <br />